Uber/Lyft Passenger Injury | Arbitration Clause in PA Update

 Mediation in Pittsburgh PA – Is it Mandatory?

-Mediation in Federal and State Court Our Pittsburgh civil litigation lawyers have marveled at the federal court system’s use of mediation to help avoid protracted litigation.
-In fact, in the Western District of PA, the federal rules require litigants to participate in mediation (or another form of alternative dispute resolution)…
+ADR in Federal and State Court Our Pittsburgh civil litigation lawyers have marveled at the federal court system’s use of alternative dispute resolution (ADR), including mediation, to help avoid protracted litigation.
+In fact, in the Western District of PA, the federal rules require litigants to participate in ADR at the…

 read more